cabforum/smime/SBR.md

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation SHALL have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions)) prior to Certificate issuance.

 ##### 3.2.2.2.1  Validating authority over email address via domain
-Confirming the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.
+The CA may confirm the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.

 The CA SHALL use only the approved methods in Section 3.2.2.4 of Version 1.8 of the Baseline Requirements to perform this verification.

-The CA SHALL NOT delegate validation of the domain portion of an email address.

 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

 ##### 3.2.2.2.2  Validating control over email address via email
-Confirming the Applicant's control over the `rfc822Name` email address by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+The CA may confirm the Applicant's control over each `rfc822Name` or `otherName` of type `id-on-SmtpUTF8Mailbox` to be included in a Certificate by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.

+Control over each email address SHALL be confirmed using a unique Random Value.
 The Random Value SHALL be sent only to the email address being validated and SHALL not be shared in any other way.

 The Random Value SHALL be unique in each email.

-The CA MAY resend the email in its entirety, including re-use of the Random Value, provided that the entire contents and recipient email address of the communication remain unchanged.

-The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
-The CPS MAY specify a shorter validity period for Random Values, in which case the CA SHALL follow its CPS.
+The Random Value SHALL remain valid for use in a confirming response for no more than 24 hours from its creation.
+The CA MAY specify a shorter validity period for Random Values in its CP and/or CPS.

+The Random Value SHALL be reset upon each instance of the email sent by the CA and, if intended for additional use as an authentication factor, upon first use.

 #### 3.2.2.3  CAA Records
 This version of the S/MIME Baseline Requirements does not require the CA to check for CAA records.
 The CAA property tags for issue, issuewild, and iodef as specified in RFC 8659 are not recognized for the issuance of S/MIME Certificates.